Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Experimental Results

-The 3D Cartesian trajectory plots for consecutive frame sequences from Seq 01 and Seq 09 from KiTTi are presented in Fig.~\ref{fig:consec-frame-test}.
-As quantitatively supported by Table~\ref{tab:kitti_results_transposed}, the 3GCN + GAT architecture and the GIN\_SumPool module achieve the lowest ATE and APE values, producing trajectories that most closely align with the ground truth across both sequences.
+For Sequences 01 and 09, the evolution of the estimated and GT camera poses in 3-D Cartesian space are presented in Fig.~\ref{fig:consec-frame-test}.
+As quantitatively supported by the results in Table~\ref{tab:kitti_results_transposed1}, the 3xGCN + GAT architecture and the GIN\_SumPool module achieve the lowest ATE and APE values, producing trajectories that most closely align with the ground truth across both sequences.
 The qualitative results further reinforce that graph-based learning architectures capture the underlying geometry of motion more effectively than CNN-based pose regression methods, particularly under varying motion dynamics.
 Additionally, the interpretability of the graph representations reveals that the clustered regions observed in the t-SNE embeddings correspond to selectively weighted and geometrically consistent keypoints.
 These clusters play a crucial role in guiding the regression process, enabling more reliable pose estimation through structured and informed feature aggregation.